while2/d3graph/README.md

 First of all the nodes are topologically sorted and group by their level.
 Nodes with the same level share the same x-coordinates and group of nodes scatter from left to right uniformly.
 Then an order was optimized in each group to reduce edge intersections.

 Note that some edge may connect nodes with the same level, since the level is defined only by the distance from the initial nodes.
 Good news is that in such a way, no edge will spread over more than 2 levels.

+## Notes

+`delNode` deletes only the nodes, not their adjacent edges.
+Although these edges will not be visible